tigera/docs/calico-enterprise/threat/security-anomalies.mdx

 ---
-title: Detect and alert on security anomalies
+title: Detect and alert on anomalies
-description: Enable machine learning to automatically alert you when clusters have security issues.
+description: Enable machine learning to automatically alert you when clusters have security and performance issues.
 canonical_url: /threat/security-anomalies
 ---